Child Custody Lawyer in Queens

 - The stability of the noncustodial parent's home

-The impact of visitation on the child's school performance, social life, and emotional well-being You should speak with a child custody attorney if you are concerned about visitation.
+The impact of visitation on the child's school performance, social life, and emotional well-being.
+You should speak with a child custody attorney if you are concerned about visitation.

 Child custody and child support cases can be emotionally challenging for the entire family.
 You deserve an empathetic child custody and visitation attorney to help progress your case as smoothly as possible.
 Our attorney works with clients throughout Queens, the Bronx, Manhattan, and the surrounding counties.
+Our comprehensive approach ensures that every aspect of the custody and support process is managed professionally and compassionately, prioritizing the family’s well-being.

 Meet Our Attorney

-Helping You & Your Family Through Challenging Times-
+Helping You & Your Family Through Challenging Times